Canaccord Genuity Believes Argonaut Gold (ARNGF) Won't Stop Here

-In a report released yesterday, Tom Gallo from Canaccord Genuity maintained a Buy rating on Argonaut Gold (ARNGF), with a price target of C$4.25.
-The company’s shares closed last Tuesday at $2.07, close to its 52-week high of $2.20.
+Canaccord Genuity analyst Tom Gallo reiterated a Buy rating on Argonaut Gold (ARNGF) on July 6 and set a price target of C$3.25.
+The company’s shares closed last Wednesday at $2.09, close to its 52-week high of $2.20.

-Currently, the analyst consensus on Argonaut Gold is a Strong Buy with an average price target of $2.83, a 42.9% upside from current levels.
-In a report issued on July 24, Scotiabank also maintained a Buy rating on the stock with a C$3.50 price target.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Argonaut Gold with a $2.84 average price target, implying a 35.7% upside from current levels.
+In a report issued on June 23, Scotiabank also maintained a Buy rating on the stock with a C$3.00 price target.

 See today’s analyst top recommended stocks >>